Asymptotics of scalar waves on long-range asymptotically Minkowski spaces: Long-range scattering geometry

 We make two additional global assumptions on the structure of our spacetime: \begin{definition} A Lorentzian scattering metric is \emph{non-trapping} if \begin{enumerate} \item The set $S = \{ v = 0, \rho = 0\}\subset X$ splits into $S_{+}$ and $S_{-}$, each a disjoint union of connected components; we further assume that $\{ v > 0 \}\subset X$ splits into components $C_{\pm}$ with $S_{\pm} = \pa C_{\pm}$.
 We denote by $C_{0}$ the subset of $X$ where $v < 0$. \item The projections of all null bicharacteristics on $\Tscstar M \setminus o$ tend to $S_{\pm}$ as their parameter tends to $\pm \infty$ (or vice versa). \end{enumerate} \end{definition}

-In particular, non-trapping guarantees the time-orientability of $(M,g)$ by specifying the future light cone as the one from which the forward (in the sense of the Hamilton flow) null bicharacteristics tend to $S_{+}$.
+In particular, our non-trapping hypothesis guarantees that $(M,g)$ is time-orientable: At each point the light cone has two components; we specify that the future-directed component is the one from which the nullbicharacteristics for the forward Hamilton flow tend to $S_{+}$.

 The final definition needed to make sense of the statement of Theorem~\ref{mainthm} is the following. \begin{definition} Let $\Box_g u=f$ on $(M,g)$ a Lorentzian scattering manifold.
 We say that $u$ is a \emph{forward solution} if $u$ is smooth near $\overline{C_{-}}$ and vanishes to infinite order there. \end{definition}